 Step 3: Within the dropdown menu, select 'Open Wireless Diagnostics'.
 Once the program window opens, navigate to the menu tab then select 'Performance' as per the image above.

 Step 4: The program will display 3 live performance graphs which will show information that you can use to diagnose faults, compare different routers or different router positions.

 The MAC Wifi diagnostics tool uses live graphs to show the performance of the following key aspects of your Wi-Fi connection :

 Rate: shows the WiFi transmission rate over time in megabits per second.

 Quality: shows the signal-to-noise ratio over time.
-When the quality is too low, your device disconnects from the WiFi router.
-There are many factors that can effect your WiFi signal quality, including: the distance between your device and the router, signal obstruction due to objects such as walls and interference from other electrical items like microwave ovens.
+Your device disconnects from the WiFi router when the quality is too low.
+Many factors can affect your WiFi signal quality, including the distance between your device and the router, signal obstruction due to objects such as walls and interference from other electrical items like microwave ovens.
 WiFi printers and cordless phones can also play a part in degrading your WiFi signal

 Signal: shows both signal (RSSI) and noise measurements over time.
 You want the RSSI to be high and the noise to be low, so the larger the gap between RSSI and noise, the better.

 enter your postcode to find exclusive broadband deals in your area